lomodoc/homepage/content/docs/Installation/lomorage-service/installation-armbian.md

 ## Build your own image

-It should support all the SBC supported by official Armbain, but if you find it doesn't work, feel free to reach us.
+It should support all the SBC supported by official Armbian, but if you find it doesn't work, feel free to reach us.

-There is a [prebuild image](https://github.com/lomorage/build/releases/download/2021_02_01.23_18_29.0.829c7a4/Armbian_21.02.0-trunk_Orangepizero_buster_current_5.10.11_minimal.img.xz) for [Orange Pi Zero](http://www.orangepi.org/orangepizero/)b.
+There is a [prebuild image](https://github.com/lomorage/build/releases/download/2021_02_01.23_18_29.0.829c7a4/Armbian_21.02.0-trunk_Orangepizero_buster_current_5.10.11_minimal.img.xz) for [Orange Pi Zero](http://www.orangepi.org/orangepizero/).

+The default Armbian login username is "lomoware" and password is "lomorage".

 ### 1. Prepare build env